QuantumQ1/quantumq1.github.io/research.md

 ---

-## 1. Scattering Amplitudes in Gauge Theory and Gravity
+## 0. Scattering Amplitudes in Gauge Theory and Gravity

-I am interested in the modern formulation of scattering amplitudes in gauge theory and gravity, including on-shell methods, recursion relations, and hidden structures such as dual conformal symmetry and color–kinematics duality.
+We are interested in the modern formulation of scattering amplitudes in gauge theory and gravity, including on-shell methods, recursion relations, and hidden structures such as dual conformal symmetry and color–kinematics duality.

+Typical questions include:

+- How do on-shell methods simplify perturbative calculations in gauge theory and gravity?
+- What is the geometric meaning of amplitudes (e.g. Grassmannians, polytopes)?
+- How do these structures generalize beyond supersymmetric theories?

+**Recommended reading (introductory level)**

+-G. Travaglini, A. Brandhuber, P. Dorey, T. McLoughlin, eds.,“The SAGEX Review on Scattering Amplitudes”, J. Phys.
+A 55 no. 44, (2022) 443001, [arXiv:2203.13011](https://arxiv.org/abs/2203.13011).
+- H. Elvang and Y.-t.
+Huang, *Scattering Amplitudes in Gauge Theory and Gravity* (Cambridge University Press, 2015), [arXiv:1308.1697](https://arxiv.org/abs/1308.1697).
+- J. M. Henn and J. C. Plefka, *Scattering Amplitudes in Gauge Theories* (Springer, 2014).

+**Further reading**

+- N. Arkani-Hamed and J. Trnka, “The Amplituhedron,” [arXiv:1312.2007](https://arxiv.org/abs/1312.2007).
+- Z. Bern, J. Carrasco and H. Johansson, “New Relations for Gauge-Theory Amplitudes,” [arXiv:0805.3993](https://arxiv.org/abs/0805.3993).

+  ---

+## 1. Hidden properties and relations of scattering amplitudes

+Even though the study of scattering amplitudes is already well developed, many hidden properties and relations (such as the zeros, splitting, and universial expansion relations) have only been discovered recently.
+There remain mysteries yet to be uncovered, and we continue to seek a deeper understanding of scattering amplitudes.

 Typical questions include: